4 Linear mixed model I

 dat$bucket_mu <- bucket_mu[dat$bucket]

 We create the linear model that describes the weight of the frogs.
-Note that we create a design matrix without an intercept term, because we are using the mean of each bucket rather than the effect of each bucket on frog weight:
+Note that we create a design matrix without an intercept term, because we are using the mean of each bucket rather than the effect of each bucket on frog weight (we can drop the intercept by adding - 1 to the formula):

 X <- model.matrix(~ bucket - 1, data = dat)